lukcnt/color-flipper/README.md

 # Color Flipper

- An application that changes the color of the site .
+An application that changes the background color of the site by clicking on a button.

 ## Test the application